pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-serverless/index.md

 ## Cold Starts

 Despite the many advantages of serverless, one of the challenges of serverless is latency, more commonly known as “cold starts.”
-There are several ways to lessen the impact of cold starts including:
+There are several ways to lessen the impact of cold starts, including:

 - warming is the practice of invoking additional workers to provide a pool of workers
 - provisioned concurrency has a set of workers are always warm and dedicated to a specific function